 On his way to Washington, he made a remarkable speech at Independence Hall in Philadelphia where he declared: "I have never had a feeling politically that did not spring from the sentiments embodied in the Declaration of Independence . . . that all men are created equal . . . not alone to the people of this country, but hope to the world for all future time."

 Lincoln knew nothing of the art of war, but as with everything else in his life he proved to be a fast learner.
 After a few missteps, in Ulysses S. Grant, he found a general who would fight.
-Grant fought some of the bloodiest battles of the Civil War, and in doing so defeated the one general no other Union general could whip–Robert E. Lee.
+Grant fought some of the bloodiest battles of the Civil War, and in doing so defeated the one general no other Union general could whip--Robert E. Lee.
 Lee surrendered to Grant at Appomattox Court House, in April of 1865, which ended the Civil War.
-Within a month, Lincoln was assassinated at Ford's Theater in Washington.
-Noting his untimely death, Lincoln's Secretary of State and one-time political rival, William Seward, said: "Now he belongs to the ages."
+Tragically, within a month, Lincoln was assassinated at Ford's Theater.
+Noting his untimely death, Lincoln's Secretary of State, one-time political rival, and good friend, William Seward, said: "Now he belongs to the ages."

 The book concludes with this remarkable paragraph: "Lincoln saw his countrymen as inheritors of a trust.
 To them it had been given to make democracy succeed, to cleanse it of the hypocrisies that deprive it of its just example in the world.
 For in democracy, made genuine, he saw our 'last, best hope' of frustrating any tyrant who seeks to regiment or debase or mislead people, anywhere, and of achieving peace on earth and good will among men through 'the universal liberty of mankind.'"